PlanBee-dev/ouludevmeetup-presentation/slides.md

 # Tailwind

-For fast styling for wooden eyed developers like me.
+For fast styling for wooden eyed developers.

 Use utility classes for styles.